-In this unusual time of a SARS CoV-2 (COVID-19) global pandemic, of foremost importance to Monmouth College and the Monmouth College Human Subjects Review Board (HSRB) is the health and safety of both student researchers and those individuals who volunteer as participants in their projects.
+In this unusual time of a SARS CoV-2 (COVID-19) global pandemic, of foremost importance to Monmouth College and the Monmouth College Institutional Review Board (IRB) is the health and safety of both researchers and those individuals who volunteer as participants in their projects.

 Research should not harm participants, nor place them at unnecessarily increased risk of harm.
 Where there is the possibility that participants could be harmed or put in a position of discomfort, there must be strong justifications for this.

-The Monmouth College HSRB, in accordance with federal regulations governing human subjects research and the current Monmouth College COVID-19 protocols, offers below guidance and requirements for researchers conducting in-person data collection involving human participants during the fall 2020/spring 2021 academic year.
+The Monmouth College IRB, in accordance with federal regulations governing human subjects research and the current Monmouth College COVID-19 protocols, offers below guidance and requirements for researchers conducting in-person data collection involving human participants during the fall 2020/spring 2021 academic year.
 As the pandemic and responses to it evolve, this page will be updated.
 (Feb.
 8, 2021: currently under revision)

-In-person data collection or observation field research involving human subjects should be carried out only if you feel you are able to do so in a safe manner for both researcher and participants and in strict accordance with College COVID-19 policies.
+- In-person data collection or observation field research involving human subjects should be carried out only if you feel you are able to do so in a safe manner for both researcher and participants and in strict accordance with Monmouth College COVID-19 policies.
 Investigators should provide, in their project description document, a brief but compelling justification as to why they must complete any research in-person as opposed to on a virtual platform like Zoom.

-- Researchers planning to engage in in-person research of any kind involving human participants are required to develop a safety plan in consultation with your faculty project advisor.
-You will be asked to include the plan in your online submission of research protocols to the HSRB.
+- Researchers planning to engage in in-person data collection of any kind involving human participants are required to develop a safety plan (for students, in consultation with your faculty project advisor).
+You are asked to include the plan in your project description document.

 Typically, this plan would include: